raspberrypilearning/becca-test-project/en/step_1.md

 Create a **kit chooser** to make custom kits for your favourite sports team!

 You will:
+- create your own style 👕
-- make sprites that change colours 🎨
+- make designs change colours 🎨
 - add a toggle button 🔘
-- create your own style 👕

 --- print-only ---